my approach to the dulcimer

 Ionian mode, now called DAA, but typically then in (or near) the key of C (CGG), was the tuning used at that time to play major scale pieces.
 To this day DAA, but more commonly for me in the key of E (EBB), is the tuning I use most for the major scale.

 Following on from Roger’s great work, I also use modal tunings to access the minor scales.
 This is one of the most powerful and versatile aspects of the dulcimer, as each modal tuning evokes a distinct and different mood.
-Indeed, the modal dulcimer has many voicings.
-Tuning to the different modes does not require ½ frets and, as well as conveying different moods, each modal tuning gives access to different accidentals (out of scale notes) on the middle and bass strings.
-My piece ‘Etude’, in the Aeolian mode (DAC), was written to illustrate this very point and is littered with accidentals without using any ½ frets.
+Tuning to the different modes results in the correct drones for that mode and thus presents a stronger sense of atmosphere and modality than anything I’ve heard played in DAD.
+Moreover, tuning to the different modes does not require any ½ frets and, as well as conveying different moods, each modal tuning gives access to different accidentals (out of scale notes) on the middle and bass strings.
+My piece Etude, in the Aeolian mode (DAC), was written to illustrate this very point and is littered with accidentals without using any ½ frets.
+The TAB for Etude can be found here.

 As well as the modal tunings, I play in Bagpipe tuning (AAA, BBB or CCC) to give major scale tunes a rich and strong drone.
 Bagpipe tuning not only supports major scale melodies but also the Mixolydian mode.
-DAD without any ½ frets would result in the Mixolydian mode, but because Bagpipe supports Mixolydian, I’ve not been drawn to use DAD at all.
+DAD without any ½ frets would result in the Mixolydian mode, but because Bagpipe supports Mixolydian, I’ve not used DAD for decades.
 Bagpipe tuning is used for my most popular minimalist piece: Le Ruisseau Du Moulin (The Mill Stream).

 Having only 3 strings allows me to play fingerstyle cleanly and expressively.
 Decorations, slides and vibrato are all more precise without paired strings.
 Furthermore, tuning and re-tuning the instrument is easier, faster and more precise with single strings.